 The gist of the design remains in how the resonant frequency of an LC filter made up of a fixed inductor L1 and a fixed capacitor C2 can be changed using a variable resistor VR1.

 The circuit of these 2 pedals is pretty similar; the Dunlop design includes the Input Buffer to preserve the signal integrity but the price (Dunlop slightly cheaper), quality construction and sound are really similar.
-People often decides between the two of them because of the look
+Players often decide between the two of them just on the looks.

 Dunlop CryBaby GCB-95 Vs VOX V847 Frequency Response: The crybaby has slightly less bass content.
 You can check in the graph below how the low freq harmonics are more present in the VOX than in the Dunlop due to the Input Buffer which filters part of this bass content.